Fleetrun

 Maximum number of Wi-Fi points

 Location accuracy, mIn this field, you should specify the location accuracy in meters.
 The smaller the value, the more accurate the received coordinates.
 A message is considered invalid if its accuracy value is greater than the specified one.
 You can enter an integer or fractional number more than or equal to zero.
+The maximum allowed value is 10,000.

 If the Allow positioning by cellular base stations option (see the section above) is also enabled for the unit and there is valid GPS, LBS and Wi-Fi data, the system determines the unit location using Wi-Fi data in the first place.
 If Wi-Fi data is invalid (that is, doesn't match the specified settings or the point address hasn't been found), the system uses GPS data.
 LBS data is the last to be used.